 View what’s in this social media toolkit as an image-focused addition to all the good stuff you find in the Smart Insights or Sprout Social toolkits, for example.

 A social media toolkit is really useful if you’re new to social media, or you’re new to a company where they don’t have a social media toolkit in place.
 Researching the right social media marketing tools is key when it comes to being a social media marketing manager.

 The toolkit helps you develop your brand, set rules for the type of thing you want to post, clarify how and where to post, and drive the level of consistency that improves engagement.
-A content marketing calendar as one exmaple can defintiely help your plan and map out your content and get your organised before scheduling and editing.

 This could be for your own company, or for other individuals or businesses you’re working on a social media campaign with.

 We’d recommend keeping your objectives for the toolkit clear and communicating your key points as simply as possible.
-As all social media marketers know, effective communication is everything.
+As all good social media marketers know, effective communication is everything.

 Level up your social accounts

 We’ll send you our latest blogs, guides, and let you know about upcoming webinars.
 Subscribe to our newsletter, so you don’t miss a thing.